 Past 2019-2020 Parent Workshops:

 February 15, 2020

 The identification of a child’s learning difference has impacts beyond the student’s academic needs.
 In addition to the implications for the student, parents often have questions about how to best support their child.
-This presentation will lead parents through understanding learning diﬀerences, the academic and emotional impacts that they can have, and how to partner with your child's school to implement appropriate supports and interventions.
+This presentation led parents through an understanding learning diﬀerences, the academic and emotional impacts that they can have, and how to partner with your school to implement appropriate supports and interventions.

 ·Identiﬁcation of Learning Differences, Progress Monitoring, and Diagnostic Assessment

 ·Supporting Children in the Development of Oral Language Skills, Written Language Skills and Reading Skills

 ·Advocating, Seeking Help, and Supporting Children to Trust Themselves and Reach Understanding and Acceptance

 ·Bev Wolf is the former head of Hamlin Robinson School has been training teachers in the Slingerland Approach for more than thirty years.
 In addition to writing materials for classroom teachers she collaborated with Virginia Berninger to write Dyslexia, Dysgraphia, OWL LD, and Dyscalculia, Lessons from Science and Teaching, now in its second edition

 ·Pat Massoth is a Master Slingerland Teacher who has taught at Hamlin Robinson School for more than 20 years.
 She has served on the Board of the Washington Branch of the International Dyslexia Association and participated in teacher training through the Slingerland Institute for Literacy.